-Comparable mmodation PBT Accommodation PBT Administration Guidelines 4a Assistive Technology (Non-Screen Reader) Assistive Technology (external) (SR/PNP Reference BW, BX, and BY) BeforeTesting: • Identification for SR/PNP : Student's SR/PNP must have External Assistive Technology Device selected.
-Available on: PARCC Assessments During Testing: Students may use a range of assistive technologies on the PARCC assessments, including those that are used externally on a separate computer.
+Comparable ommodation PBT Accommodation PBT Administration Guidelines 4a Assistive Technology (Non-Screen Reader) Assistive Technology (external) (SR/PNP Reference BW, BX, and BY) BeforeTesting: Available on: PARCC Assessments During Testing: Students may use a range of assistive technologies on the PARCC assessments, including those that are used externally on a separate computer.
 After Testing: Test Administrators are responsible for collecting all nonscorable student work created from assistive technology devices.
 Content must be cleared off all devices.
 Paper nonscorable student work must be securely shredded.
 Responses must be transcribed verbatim by a test administrator in a standard student test booklet or answer document.
 Only transcribed responses will be scored.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for protocol.